 For information on created accessible PDFs see PDF User Accessibility Creation Tools available in PDF Studio.

 These features and/or settings built into PDF Studio make reading PDF documents more accessible to users.

-- Accessibility Display Preferences – (Coming in 2021) additional options to change color of documents for higher contrast and easier reading
+- Accessibility Display Preferences – options to change color of documents for higher contrast and easier reading

-- Invert Colors Mode – inverts document and text colors to create higher contrast for easier reading
+- Invert Colors Mode – invert document and text colors to create higher contrast for easier reading

 - Zooming – increase the size of the document when viewing to see content easier

 - Pan and Zoom Tool – displays a window highlighting the currently viewed area within the document

 - Loupe Tool – draggable rectangle that zooms in on the PDF to show an enlarged view

 - Keyboard Shortcuts – keyboard hotkeys to start application tools without the menu or toolbar

 - Highlight Form Fields – highlight all fields in the form, making them easier to locate